fl1d/w0ex.github.io/_pages/curriculum_en.md

   The completion requirement is to conduct an internship at a participating organization of the Super Smart Society Promotion Consortium.
 The puropose of this subject is to develop human resources who can overlook the super smart society by experiencing off-campus projects in fields different from their specialty.

-## Cultivation of Ability to Solve Interdisciplinary Issues
+## Cultivation of Solving Ability for Interdisciplinary Issues

 * **Interdisciplinary Matching Workshop**　(Click [here](https://www.sss.e.titech.ac.jp/event-sss-matching-ws-20191108/) for more information)